gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

-With this proposal, we move some of the event-handling logic to the auth server which will allow any event handler to be able to handle the events without having to know the event types.
-The auth server will be responsible for serializing the events to JSON and sending them to the event handler.
+With this proposal, we move some of the event-handling logic to the auth server which will allow any event handler to be able to handle the events without having to know their event structure.
+The auth server will be responsible for converting the events to the unstructured format and sending them to the event handler.

 The event handler will be able to support any event type auth server supports without having to be upgraded each time a new event type is added.